(Photo: Marc P. Demoz)

 NYC is one of the most amazing places in the world and certainly within America (it eventually got me as a full-time resident).
 Sometimes though, it feels like you can’t step out onto the street without spending $50.

 I never thought I would enjoy living in such a metropolis but–as a traveler–NYC is the closest I can get to being everywhere in the world at once.
-On any given day, I’ll here a dozen languages and be able to eat Bhutanese for breakfast, Chinese for lunch, and Jamaican for lunch.
+On any given day, I’ll hear a dozen languages and be able to eat Bhutanese for breakfast, Chinese for lunch, and Jamaican for dinner.
 If I want to see a movie at 2 am, I can do that too.

 The prices of New York City are intimidating, but once you look past, through and around them, you realize that New York is a city filled with a plethora of ethnic enclaves, cheap meals, and free attractions.